thiagoalves-dev/thiagoalves.dev/content/posts/en-us/should-you-use-api-resources-with-laravel-yes.md

 }
 ```

-Even though I don't really agree with the idea, in a case like this, there is actually no need to use API Resource.
+Even though I don't really agree with the idea, in a case like this, there is no such a huge need to use API Resource.

 By raising the level of demand a little, it is possible to see that our method will need improvements.
-Imagine that next
+Imagine that
-to the product, we need to return its category data.
+together with the product, we need to return its category data.

 **Let's go**: